microsoft/FluidFramework/packages/dds/tree/docs/main/compatibility.md

 That format was added as an option for `SharedTree` users in [this PR](https://github.com/microsoft/FluidFramework/pull/20615).

 Future changes introducing a new format can do so in a single PR if desired.
-Not exposing the new format in `SharedTreeFormatVersion` immediately has the benefit of allowing iteration on the new format without preserving compatibility.
+Waiting to expose the new format in `SharedTreeFormatVersion` has the benefit of allowing iteration on the new format without preserving compatibility.
 Once the format is exposed & released to users, it must be supported indefinitely.

 ## Possible Improvements